← All articles

 A combination of federal and state regulation is closing the loopholes — and companies that haven't updated their terms and processes are increasingly exposed.

-The Federal Trade Commission finalized rules in 2024 requiring that companies offer a simple cancellation mechanism — at minimum as easy as the signup process.
-For online subscriptions, this means online cancellation must be available.
-Phone-only cancellation for online subscriptions is now an FTC enforcement target.
+The Federal Trade Commission finalized rules in 2024 that would have required companies to offer a simple cancellation mechanism — at minimum as easy as the signup process.
+A federal appeals court later vacated the national rule, so companies should not treat the rule itself as settled law.

-The rule also requires: clear disclosure of auto-renewal terms before the consumer subscribes, a simple method to cancel that doesn't require the consumer to interact with a live agent, and immediate cancellation confirmation.
+The underlying compliance signal still matters: clear disclosure of auto-renewal terms before the consumer subscribes, a simple method to cancel that does not require avoidable live-agent friction, and prompt cancellation confirmation are now baseline trust expectations in many markets.

 California's Automatic Renewal Law